Grand National Assembly of Turkey: Parliamentary research committees

 These committees are one of auditing tools of the Parliament.
-The research can begin upon the demand of the Government, political party groups or min 20 MPs.
+The research can begin upon the demand of the Government, political party groups or a minimum of 20 MPs.
 The duty is assigned to a committee whose number of members, duration of work and location of work is determined by the proposal of the Parliamentary Speaker and the approval of the General Assembly.